GuiMarion/EuropeanProject-GameTheory/README.md

 The program will compute the shaley value for every country with the assumption that :

-			v[Z] = mean of buget of every project that the member of 2 are involved in
+			v[Z] = buget mean of every project that contain the members of Z

 For exemple, if the database is :